lich-uct/molpher-lib/doc/source/usage/installation.rst

 This documentation was generated using the :file:`build_docs.sh` script under the :file:`doc` directory.
 However, you will need a few Python packages in order to successfully build it.
-The conda :download:`environment file <../../../environment.yml>` defines these requirements.
+The build :download:`environment file <../../../environment.yml>` defines these requirements.
 You can install this environment like so:

 ..  code-block:: bash

     conda env create -f environment.yml

-The resulting environment will be called *molpher-lib* and you can activate it while setting important Molpher-lib variables by sourcing the :file:`source_2_activate` file in :envvar:`REPOSITORY_ROOT`:
+The resulting environment will be called *molpher-lib-build* and you can activate it by sourcing the :file:`source_2_activate` file in :envvar:`REPOSITORY_ROOT`:

 ..  code-block:: bash

     . source_2_activate

-This will not only allow you to build the documentation, but also run the code in the associated Jupyter notebooks.
+This will make sure that all paths are correctly set so that you can use the version of Molpher-lib built from the current source code (using the *molpher_install_python* target).

-Once your environment is activated, you can build the Python wrappers and generate the documentation:
+Once your environment is activated, you can generate the documentation:

 ..  code-block:: bash

-    python setup.py build_ext --inplace
     cd doc
     ./build_docs.sh